grayguava/myutils/exiftool/README.md

 ### Why no command-line arguments

 The tool is designed for occasional interactive use — "I have a batch of files I want to clean" — not for automation.
 A native GUI file picker is more ergonomic than typing paths.
-The same dialog pattern (PowerShell + `System.Windows.Forms.OpenFileDialog`) is shared with `dirdiff.py` for consistency.
+The same dialog pattern (PowerShell + `System.Windows.Forms.OpenFileDialog`) is shared with `dirdiff` for consistency.

 ### Why `-all=` deletes everything